kmpoirier/Python-Project/README.md

 The PythonProject_2025.ipynb file is a Jupyter Notebook that tests Seq class, DNA class, RNA class and Protein class from Poirier_OOP_FinalProj_2025.py.

-PoirierPythonRefresher.py is a file a Python lab exercise that includes making functions on calculating weight matrix which is the probability of each nucleotide at a position and a function that finds a motif of interest and a function that calculates Bray-Curtis Dissimilarity matrix.
+PoirierPythonRefresher.py is a file that is a Python lab exercise that includes making functions on calculating weight matrix which is the probability of each nucleotide at a position and a function that finds a motif of interest and a function that calculates Bray-Curtis Dissimilarity matrix.

-PoirierPandasScipyPractice-1.ipynb is a Jupyter notebook that goes through a tutorial on understand Pandas and Scipy statistical methods.
+PoirierPandasScipyPractice-1.ipynb is a Jupyter notebook that goes through a tutorial to understand Pandas and Scipy statistical methods.